 Add eggs: Beat in the eggs one at a time, followed by the extra yolk, then mix in the vanilla.

-Mix dry ingredients: In a separate bowl, whisk together flour, cocoa, baking soda, and salt.
+Mix dry ingredients: In a separate bowl, whisk together flour, baking soda, and salt.

-Bake: Divide batter evenly among cupcake liners, filling each about ¾ full.
-Bake 18–22 minutes, or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
+Bake: Divide the batter among the liners, about ¾ full, and bake 18–22 minutes, until a toothpick comes out clean or with a few moist crumbs.

 Cool: Let cupcakes cool in the pan for 5 minutes, then transfer to a wire rack to cool completely before frosting.

-Make the Chocolate Icing: In a medium bowl, whisk together the powdered sugar, cocoa powder, and salt.
-Add the softened butter in cubes.
-Pour in the boiling water and mix with a whisk until the butter melts and everything comes together into a smooth, glossy icing.
-(Use immediately—this icing crusts as it sets and doesn’t store well.)
+Make the Chocolate Icing: Whisk together the powdered sugar, cocoa, and optional pinch of salt.
+Add the butter in cubes, pour in the boiling water, and whisk until the butter melts and it's smooth and glossy.
+Use immediately — it crusts as it sets and doesn't store well.

 Decorate: Use a small icing knife or spoon to smooth the icing onto the cupcakes.
 If the icing becomes too thick (it dries/crusts quickly) add 1 teaspoon (5g) of water and mix.